 Wellesley College Jewett Arts Center Conservation Plan – Wellesley, MA

-Sorensen Partners is assisting Wellesley College in project management for the Jewett Arts Center Conservation Plan Project, which will take place in 2015-2017 .
+Sorensen Partners assisted Wellesley College in project management for the Jewett Arts Center Conservation Plan Project, which took place in 2015-2017.

 The project received Getty Foundation funding under its ‘Keeping it Modern’ architectural conservation grants program and is directed by Professor Alice Friedman, with consultants Professor Timothy Rohan, author of The Architecture of Paul Rudolph, and EYP leading the research and planning.